Self-stabilising Byzantine Clock Synchronisation is Almost as Easy as Consensus: The transformation framework

 We observe that \theoremref{thm:master} is a relatively straightforward consequence of the above lemma.

-\masterthm* \begin{proof} We prove the claim for $f\in \N = \bigcup_{k\in \N_0}[2^k,2^{k+1})$ using induction on $k$.
+\masterthm* \begin{proof} We prove the claim for $f\in \N_0 = \{0 \} \cup \bigcup_{k\in \N_0}([2^k,2^{k+1})\cap \N)$ using induction on $k$.
 As base case, we use $f=0$.
-This is trivial for all $n$: we pick a single node as a leader that generates a pulse when $\Phi$ units have passed on its local clock.
+This is trivial for all $n > 0$, as the following algorithm shows.
+Let $T>0$ be arbitrary.
+We can pick a single node as a designated leader who generates a pulse whenever $T$ time units have passed on its local clock.
 Whenever the leader node pulses, all other nodes observe this within $d$ time units.
-We have all other nodes generate a pulse whenever they observe the leader node generating a pulse.
-Thus, for $f=0$ we have algorithms that stabilise in $O(d)$ time and uses messages of $O(1)$ bits.
+When the other nodes observe a pulse from the leader, they generate a pulse locally.
+Thus, for $f=0$ we obtain a $T$-pulser that stabilises in $O(d)$ time and sends messages of $O(1)$ bits at most once every $T/\vartheta \in \Theta(T)$ time.
+Choosing $T=R(0)$ and noting that $R(0)\geq 1$ (even without faults, consensus requires communication if $n>1$), the claim follows for $f=0$.

-For the inductive step, consider $f\in [2^k,2^{k+1})$ and suppose that, for all $f'<2^k$ and $n'\geq N(f')$, there exists an $f'$-resilient $R(f')$-pulser algorithm $\vec B$ on $n'$ nodes with
+For the inductive step, consider $f \in [2^k,2^{k+1})$ and suppose that, for all $f'<2^k$ and $n'\geq N(f')$, there exists an $f'$-resilient $R(f')$-pulser algorithm $\vec B$ on $n'$ nodes with

 where $\alpha$ and $\beta$ are sufficiently large constants.
 In particular, we can now apply \lemmaref{lemma:pulser-induction} with $f_0, f_1 \leq f/2<2^k$ and any $n \geq N(f)$, as $N(f) \geq N(f_0) + N(f_1)$ guarantees that we may choose some $n_0 \geq N(f_0)$ and $n_1 \geq N(f_1)$ such that $n=n_0+n_1$.
 This yields an $f$-resilient $R(f)$-pulser $\vec A$ over $n$ nodes, with stabilisation time